Requirements#

 # systemctl status carbonio-tasks.service

-To manage its start, stop, and restart, replace status
+To manage a service’s start, stop, and restart, replace

 Additional Requirements#